codestella/putting-nerf-on-a-diet/README.md

 To achieve this, the author coins **Semantic Consistency Loss** to supervise DietNeRF by prior knowledge from CLIP Vision Transformer.
 Such supervision enables DietNeRF to learn 3D scene reconstruction with CLIP's prior knowledge on 2D views.

 Besides this repo, you can check our write-up and demo here:
-- ✍️ **[Notion Write-up](https://steep-cycle-f6b.notion.site/DietNeRF-Putting-NeRF-on-a-Diet-4aeddae95d054f1d91686f02bdb74745)**: for more details of DietNeRF and our experiments
+- ✍️ **[Write-up in Notion](https://steep-cycle-f6b.notion.site/DietNeRF-Putting-NeRF-on-a-Diet-4aeddae95d054f1d91686f02bdb74745)**: more details of DietNeRF and our experiments
-- ✨ **[Hugging Face Space Demo](https://huggingface.co/spaces/flax-community/DietNerf-Demo)**: showcase our trained DietNeRFs by Streamlit
+- ✨ **[Demo in Hugging Face Space](https://huggingface.co/spaces/flax-community/DietNerf-Demo)**: showcase our trained DietNeRFs by Streamlit